The Brain/Body Connection State-of-the-Art Psychiatric Treatments Appointments

 Welcome to Psychiatric Associates of Southern Connecticut, PC

 Our offices are located in Westport, CT and Milford, CT.
-We provide patients in Southern Connecticut and surrounding areas with the latest in psychiatric treatments, including expert psychopharmacology, Transcranial Magnetic Stimulation (TMS), and psychotherapy.
+We provide patients in Southern Connecticut and surrounding areas with the latest in psychiatric treatments, including expert psychopharmacology, Cutting edge therapies, and psychotherapy.
 We treat patients across the spectrum of psychiatric disorders, and those experiencing problems in living.

 Mental Health Treatments Provided